Linaro/linaro-astro/src/content/pages/connect-about.md

           Please contact connect@linaro.org if you have any issue with booking your accommodation.

-          <span class="text-linaro-yellow">Visa & Business Letter - </span> If you require a visa support letter and/or need a business invitation letter, you can request these on KITE, Linaro’s event platform.
+          <span class="text-linaro-yellow">Visa & Business Invitation Letter - </span> If you require a visa support letter and/or need a business invitation letter, you can request these on KITE, Linaro’s event platform.
 Once you have registered, log in to KITE and follow the instructions to request these documents.
   - row: container_row
     no_border: true
     styles: